gados3/CoveoChallenge/README.md

 **My solution:** [Hosted on Force.com !](http://gados-developer-edition.na73.force.com/coveochallenge)

-> **Notice:** My solution have been implemented and tested only for Google Chrome, other browsers are not supported at this stage.
+> **Notice:** My solution has been implemented and tested only for Google Chrome, other browsers are not supported at this stage.

 ## Dev stack chosen for this project
 * Backbone + Underscore